Visit the Daffodils at Dix Park

 - Please stay on the grass paths in the field and keep children and pets from straying into the daffodils.

 - Please keep your pup (or other pets) on-leash and pick up after them.

-- Professional photographers are welcome to have sessions at the park, however, all commercial film or photography taking place in a City of Raleigh Park requires a permit.
+*Professional photographers are welcome to have sessions at the park, however, all commercial film or photography taking place in a City of Raleigh Park requires a permit.
 You can apply for an annual film permit directly through the Parks, Recreation and Cultural Resources Department.
-This is a one year permit and covers to all City of Raleigh Parks.
-To apply for the permit, please contact Kathryn Gebhardt with the Parks Department at 919-996-4510 or email@example.com.
+This is a one year permit and covers all City of Raleigh Parks.
+To apply for the permit, please contact Kathryn Gebhardt with the Raleigh Parks at 919-996-4510 or firstname.lastname@example.org.

 Currently, portions of Dorothea Dix Park, including some areas where programs and events occur, have uneven surfaces and are not fully accessible.
 Accessibility is a primary focus for early park improvements and all future planning and development.